OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 ----------------------------------
 The following elements are shown when Test Suites have been selected that test one or multiple test data files.

-If File upload is selected as Data source one or multiple local files can be selected and uploaded to the Validator.
-The Validator only accepts files with XML and GML file ending and ZIP files containing these two file types.
+If File upload is selected as Data source, one or multiple local files can be selected and uploaded to the ETF.
+The ETF only accepts files with XML and GML file ending and ZIP files containing these two file types.

- .. note::	Other files, like schema definition files, can not be used and are silently ignored by the Validator!
+ .. note::	Other files, like schema definition files, cannot be used and are silently ignored by the ETF!

 .. image:: /images/projects/ETF/file-based-tests-1.png
     :scale: 70 %

 The maximum uploadable file size is displayed when the mouse is moved over the question mark.

-If the data are available on the web they can be tested by providing one single URL.
+If the data are available on the web, they can be tested by providing one single URL.
 After Remote file (URL) has been selected as Data source, an URL to either one single XML, GML or a ZIP file can be entered.

 .. image:: /images/projects/ETF/file-based-tests-2.png
     :scale: 70 %